-Going forward, Administration is proposing that one time funding requirements will be funded by surplus where available.
-This funding strategy is being used as part of the 2022 Budget to ensure proposed business cases that require one time funding are not built into the ongoing funding requirements, which impact the tax rate.
+Going forward, Administration will fund one-time funding requirements by surplus where available.
+This funding strategy is being used as part of Budget 2022 to ensure business cases that require one time funding are not built into the ongoing funding requirements, which impact the tax rate.